Sozodont

 Sozodont was a popular brand of oral hygiene product from the mid-nineteenth century to the early twentieth century.

-Created in 1859 by druggist Roswell van Buskirk (circa 1824–1902) of New Jersey, it derived its name from the Greek sozo, meaning "to save", and dontia, meaning "teeth".
+Created in 1859 by druggist Roswell van Buskirk (circa 1824–1902) of New Jersey, it derived its name from the Greek sozo, meaning "to preserve, keep safe", and the stem odont-, meaning "tooth, teeth".
 Sozodont was later manufactured by the firm Hall & Ruckel of New York, New York, and London, England.
 Known as Van Buskirk's Fragrant Sozodont, or Van Buskirk's Fragrant and Antiseptic Sozodont, the product was dispensed from a glass bottle through a metal sprinkler and, as illustrated advertisements show, could be applied to the teeth using a toothbrush.
 The product made strong use of advertising as a marketing tool and by the late nineteenth century was an established household word.

 Ingredients

 According to an 1889 issue of the journal American Druggist, Sozodont was made from a liquid and powder mixture.
 The powder contained orris root, carbonate of calcium, and magnesia.
 The liquid contained castile soap (soap made exclusively from vegetable oil), glycerin, sizeable portions of water and alcohol, and, for flavoring, a small quantity of oil of peppermint, clover, cinnamon, and star anise, as well as, for coloring, cochineal (a dye made from an insect of the same name).